laggykiller/sticker-convert/README.md

 - Kakao
     - Download: Supported (e.g. https://e.kakao.com/t/xxxxx).
 Can only download static stickers.
 Learn more about the problems encountered [kakao_anim_note.md](kakao_anim_note.md)
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
+- iMessage
+    - Download: Not supported.
+    - Compression: Supported (Not tested).
+    - Upload: Not supported.

 ## How to use (GUI)
 ![imgs/screenshot](imgs/screenshot.png)